IELTS Speaking Sample 59

 Q. What sports do most young people in your country enjoy doing?
 [Why?]

 Answer: Young people in my country enjoy several sports including track and field, basketball, boxing, ski jumping, fencing, handball, cycling, ice hockey, swimming, volleyball, winter sports, weightlifting, motorcycle speedway, and of course, soccer (football).
 These are already popular sports in our country and the young people like to take up one or some of those sports.
 Besides, the natural environment and weather condition in our country are suitable for those sports more than other sports.

 Q. What are the main benefits for young people of learning to play different sports?

-Q. Can you suggest some ways to encourage young people to play more sport?
-Now let’s talk about sports on TV.
+Q. Can you suggest some ways to encourage young people to play more sports?

 Now let’s consider international sports competitions.